cgoepfert/web/content/authors/admin/_index.md

 ---

 Machine learning PhD candidate.
-I like to think about how to model and solve non-standard ML problems.
+I enjoy thinking about how to model and solve non-standard ML problems.
 Outside of work, I'm an avid Crossfitter, traveler and mother.